dennis-zinzi/GameSimulations/README.md

 ### Flocking Behavior
 While the player entity moves around the Map, the other AI entities must follow it to be able to reach the castle alongside the user-controlled entity.
-A very simple version of Reynolds' flocking algorithm is used here to ensure the other entities are following you.
-Instead of following all three flocking properties (cohesion, alignment, and separation), only the cohesion property is used to make the
-AIs stay within range of the player.
+Reynolds' flocking algorithm is used here to ensure the other entities are following you, while adhering to the  three flocking properties: cohesion, separation, and alignment.
+The cohesion property ensures the entities are within range of the player at all times.
+Seperation keeps the entities from overlapping each other by maintaining a certain distance from one another.
+Finally, alignment keeps the velocities of the entities consistent amongst them.

-*NOTE: The other flocking properties are present in the code, but were unsuccessful in running, thusly were commented out.*

 ### A* Pathfinding Implementation
 The secondary focus of the code is generating two seperate implementations of the A\*, or A-Star, search pathfinding algorithm in order